 - Privacy Preferences: You don’t want to make your house feel like a dorm.
 So though a communal bathroom is handy, there are some items that demand discretion.
 Always have one shower, bath, and toilet.
 Of course if you have a Jack and Jack or a Jill and Jill bathroom (kids of the same gender sharing the room), then you may be able to get away with some other shared fixtures without losing too much privacy.

 - Lock Dilemmas: To ensure privacy, there will need to be locks on both sets of doors.
 And both doors should be able to lock on both sides to guarantee dual protection from invaders.
 This may cause a few hassles: when using the toilet, you’ll have to remember to lock both sets of doors from the inside and you have to remember to unlock them when you leave; otherwise your sibling will locked out.
 It’s bound to happen at least once in the home’s lifetime, but don’t worry: when it happens once, it doesn’t happen again.

-Need to find a pro for your jack & jill bathroom?Find Pros
+Ready to start your jack & jill bathroom?Find Pros

 Redefine the Room

 This is a very permanent renovation to the home, so first off you’ll always want to a hire a professional bathroom designer to help you with the remodel.
 What happens when the kids move away.
 You’re now stuck with an isolated bathroom that has no access from the outside hallway.
 Ask your contractor for ways around this obstruction.

 Maybe, instead of a Jack and Jill bathroom you could build a bigger full bath in another part of the house that can still be shared by two kids as well as other guests in the home.
 If you do build a Jack and Jill bathroom, once the kids leave, turn these into fully functional offices, dual guest bedrooms, or a home theater alongside a recreation room.
 Either way, sometimes unique predicaments create the most innovative solutions.